estebandito22/PyTorchAVITM/README.md

 ![Alt text](/call_signature.png?raw=true)

 The example above shows the typical usage of the PyTorch AVITM framework.
 We define the input data as a PyTorch Dataset class that includes the mapping between token indexes and tokens in our vocabulary.
 Next, we instantiate an AVITM model with the desired hyper-parameter settings.
-Calling fit on the instantiated model with train the inference network which can subsequently be scored using the Palmetto Project scoring server.
+Calling fit on the instantiated model will train the inference network which can subsequently be scored using the Palmetto Project scoring server.
 We can also return the topics learned by the model.